piranha/solovyov.net/src/blog/2020/elasticsearch-query-builder.md

       :doc_count cnt}]))
 ```

-That part is pretty simple since you just have to massage data into whatever you declared you support in the API. :)
+That part is pretty simple since you just have to massage data into whatever you need for the API. :)

 ## Divide and conquer